This report is considered as deprecated

 for more details.

-demand forecasts produced by Lokad.
-These classic forecasts can be absent, if quantile-only technology is selected.
+: The classic demand forecasts produced by Lokad at the daily, weekly or monthly level.
+These classic forecasts can be absent if the quantile-only option is selected in Lokad.
 Check our Forecasting Technology

 page for more details.